robenkleene/design-references/blender/tutorials/blender-glass-particle-sphere.md

 1. Select `Particle 1`, create a new material and name it `Particle 1`.
 Choose `Surface: Emission`.
 Choose a green for `Color`.
 Set `Strength: 25`.
 2. Repeat the same for `Particle 2` and `Particle 3`: Create a material for each with their name, choose `Surface: Emission`, and set `Strength: 25`.
 Set the `Color` for `Particle 2` to white (the default), and blue for `Particle 3`.
+3. Select all three spheres, then with `G Z` move them high in the scene away from the main sphere so they're out of the scene.